-How to Turn Notifications Off On Your Device:
+How to Turn Notifications Off:

 If you aren’t sure how to turn your notifications off, it’s most likely under “Settings” and then “Notifications” (see the screenshot of my iPhone below).